mikepfrank/GLaDOS/src/README.md

 ### 9. Receptive field facility ([`field/`](field "field/ directory"))

 This package maintains the state of a "receptive field", which maintains the body of information that is currently present and visible in the AI's field of immediate "perceptual awareness."
-Our understanding is that GPT-3's architecture limits the size of this field to a maximum of 2,048 tokens.
+Our understanding is that GPT-3's architecture limits the size of this field to a maximum of 2,048 tokens (or 4,000 in the case of davinci v2).
 (Actually less, because part of this space is also needed to hold the response to a given query.)
-Within GLaDOS, the receptive field normally shows the AI the most recent ~2,000 tokens worth of information contained in the AI's history buffer, as well as its currently-open windows and some header/footer information.
+Within GLaDOS, the receptive field normally shows the AI the most recent ~2,000 (or ~4,000) tokens worth of information contained in the AI's history buffer, as well as its currently-open windows and some header/footer information.
 The receptive field can be considered the primary input interface to the core AI from GLaDOS (and the outside world in general).

 ### 10. GPT-3 Interface ([`gpt3/`](gpt3 "gpt3/ directory"))